mafintosh/streamx/README.md

 {
   highWaterMark: 16384, // max buffer size in bytes
   map: (data) => data, // optional function to map input data
-  byteLength: (data) => size // optional function that calculates the byte size of input data }
+  byteLength: (data) => size, // optional function that calculates the byte size of input data
+  signal: abortController.signal // optional AbortSignal that triggers `.destroy` when on `abort` }
 ```